elmtree-askmo/cloudcannon-app/content/learn/health-studies/what-is-the-structure-of-the-small-intestine-and-how-does-it-facilitate-nutrient-absorption.md

 url: /learn/health-studies/questions/what-is-the-structure-of-the-small-intestine-and-how-does-it-facilitate-nutrient-absorption
 score: -1.0
 related_article1:
-    id: 168845
+    id: 168850
-    title: How do enzymes facilitate the digestion process through substrate specificity and catalysis?
+    title: >-
+        Describe the mechanism of the sodium-potassium pump and its importance in maintaining cellular homeostasis.
     subject: Health Studies
-    url: /learn/health-studies/questions/how-do-enzymes-facilitate-the-digestion-process-through-substrate-specificity-and-catalysis
+    url: /learn/health-studies/questions/describe-the-mechanism-of-the-sodiumpotassium-pump-and-its-importance-in-maintaining-cellular-homeostasis
 related_article2:
-    id: 168851
+    id: 168849
-    title: Outline the process of ATP production through cellular respiration and its role as an energy currency.
+    title: >-
+        How do epithelial cells in the small intestine adapt to maximize nutrient absorption?
     subject: Health Studies
-    url: /learn/health-studies/questions/outline-the-process-of-atp-production-through-cellular-respiration-and-its-role-as-an-energy-currency
+    url: /learn/health-studies/questions/how-do-epithelial-cells-in-the-small-intestine-adapt-to-maximize-nutrient-absorption
 related_article3:
-    id: 168847
+    id: 168855
-    title: What are membrane-bound disaccharidases, and how do they function in the digestion of disaccharides?
+    title: >-
+        Describe the role of maltase in the hydrolysis of maltose and its location in the body.
     subject: Health Studies
-    url: /learn/health-studies/questions/what-are-membranebound-disaccharidases-and-how-do-they-function-in-the-digestion-of-disaccharides
+    url: /learn/health-studies/questions/describe-the-role-of-maltase-in-the-hydrolysis-of-maltose-and-its-location-in-the-body
 related_article4:
-    id: 168847
+    id: 168843
-    title: What are membrane-bound disaccharidases, and how do they function in the digestion of disaccharides?
+    title: >-
+        Explain the importance of hydrolysis in metabolism, particularly in energy release.
     subject: Health Studies
-    url: /learn/health-studies/questions/what-are-membranebound-disaccharidases-and-how-do-they-function-in-the-digestion-of-disaccharides
+    url: /learn/health-studies/questions/explain-the-importance-of-hydrolysis-in-metabolism-particularly-in-energy-release
 related_article5:
-    id: 168843
+    id: 168848
+    title: >-
-    title: Explain the importance of hydrolysis in metabolism, particularly in energy release.
+        Explain the mechanism of co-transporters and their role in nutrient absorption, particularly sodium-glucose co-transport.
     subject: Health Studies
-    url: /learn/health-studies/questions/explain-the-importance-of-hydrolysis-in-metabolism-particularly-in-energy-release
+    url: /learn/health-studies/questions/explain-the-mechanism-of-cotransporters-and-their-role-in-nutrient-absorption-particularly-sodiumglucose-cotransport
 ---

 &nbsp;